-Buchanan said one of the biggest issues in researching ovarian cancer is a lack of viable animals to test but found a way around it with an unlikely solution.
+Hales said one of the biggest issues in researching ovarian cancer is a lack of viable animals to test but found a way around it with an unlikely solution.

-“It’s not a natural disease in rodents, but rodents are the easiest thing to study,” Buchanan said.
+“It’s not a natural disease in rodents, but rodents are the easiest thing to study,” Hales said.
 “But the chicken is kind of counterintuitive.
 It gets the same ovarian cancer that women get.
 Women give live birth and chickens lay eggs, but the ovaries are remarkably similar and the thing that makes them so similar is the number of lifetime ovulations.”